-Appropriate \$45.0 million in Measure KK bond funds to continue the City's affordable housing initiatives.
-Adopted allocations include \$12 million for a permanent affordability program to acquire and rehabilitate small sites, \$2.0 million for the acquisition of transitional housing facilities including a new

-Family Transitional Center (this is in addition to \$7 million carry-forward from previous budget, for \$9 million in total); \$3.3 million for site acquisition for future affordable housing; \$3.3 million for NOFA site acquisition to preserve and protect existing housing for vulnerable renters; \$4.3 million for new construction of affordable housing; and \$1.3 million for rehabilitation assistance for low income homeowners.
+• Appropriate \$30.0 million in Measure KK bond funds (\$15.0 million per fiscal year) to continue the City's affordable housing initiatives.
+Proposed allocations include \$2.0 million for the acquisition of transitional housing facilities, including a new Family Transitional Center (this is in addition to \$7 million carry-forward from previous budget, for \$9 million total); \$3.3 million for site acquisition for future affordable housing; \$3.3 million for NOFA site acquisition to preserve and protect existing housing for vulnerable renters; \$4.3 million for new construction of affordable housing; and \$1.3 million for rehabilitation assistance for low income homeowners.